Achievable logoAchievable logo

 This derivative is undefined when the denominator is 0, which happens at x=0.

-Since the one-sided derivatives approach opposite infinities, the graph has a cusp at x=0, and the function is not differentiable there.
+Since the one-sided derivatives approach opposite infinities, the graph has a cusp at x=0, and the function is not differentiable at that point.

 Consider the function f(x) defined as: